Our inference server had 24 CPU cores, a mostly idle GPU, and only 10 concurrent requests. Yet average latency exceeded eight seconds.

 class RT warning

-The native libraries lied to us by assuming they were alone.
-By defaulting to the total core count, they optimized for single-task speed at the expense of multi-task system throughput.
+By defaulting to the core count, the libraries optimized for single-task speed at the expense of system throughput.
 Instead of cooperating, the threads began to fight.

-When you have 240 active threads screaming for time on 24 physical CPU cores, the operating system is forced to step in.
-The OS scheduler must slice up CPU time and constantly swap threads in and out of the CPU registers.
+When 240 active threads compete for 24 physical CPU cores, the operating system is forced to step in.
+The CPU scheduler must slice up CPU time and constantly swap threads.

-This is known as thread oversubscription, and it introduces a massive overhead called scheduler contention.
+This is thread oversubscription, and it introduces scheduler contention.

 flowchart TD